-▶ On the Home screen, touch > Play Store .
-When you open the Play Store application for the first time, you must read and accept the terms of service to continue.
+On the Home screen, touch Play Store When you open the Play Store application for the first time, you must read and accept the terms of service to continue.

 Touch here to search for the apps.
-Scroll to the left and right

 To download the applications